 - The Burt Munro Challenge is a motorcycle rally of international acclaim.
-Held over five days in November each year, the event celebrates Invercargill's own world land-speed record holder, Burt Munro, and his 'World's Fastest Indian' motorcycle.
+Held over four days in February each year, the event celebrates Invercargill's own world land-speed record holder, Burt Munro, and his 'World's Fastest Indian' motorcycle.

 - The world famous Bluff Oyster Festival is a chance to taste some of the freshest oysters plucked out of the ocean before they are exported around the world.

 - Shakespeare in the Park is held in Invercargill’s Queens Park.
 This annual festival showcases some of Shakespeare’s best works in an accessible, interactive, outdoor environment.

 - The Southland Festival of the Arts showcases outstanding imported and local arts activities in a range of genres: theatre, music, dance, literary arts and galleries.

 - The annual Tour of Southland captivates the country as road cyclists from around the world participate in this six-day stage race right across Southland.